-Because the price of natural gas at the wellhead is market-driven and potentially volatile, the law allows utilities to implement gas cost adjustments very quickly.
+Because the price of natural gas is market-driven and potentially volatile, the law allows utilities to implement gas cost adjustments very quickly.
 Those gas purchase costs are reviewed by the PUC each summer and are subject to possible refund if they are found to be imprudent.